firatgoktepe/nn_test/README.md

 # nn_test
 A test site

-Test wordpress theme from scratch for Nax-Nordic
+Test wordpress theme from scratch for Nax-Nordic Company